mxstbr/mxstbr.com/pages/thoughts/my-dream-styling-react-apps.md

 Rather than specifying arbitrary values (`margin: '16px'` or `margin: 16`), only values from 1 to 10 can be specified.
 There is a global scale, e.g. 4-based: `4px 8px 16px 32px 64px...` (`4 * 2 ^ n`), and the value defines which step on the scale is used.
 For example, `margin: 2` would result in a `8px` margin.

-All your spacing is now based on a the same scale, so it'll always look proportional.
-You no longer decide between `3px`, `4px` and `5px` margin (which are all the same anyway), you decide between three widely different steps on the scale.

 The same thing is true for colors, rather than allowing any hex/rgb value there is a global set of colors with names, and you pass the color name rather than a raw value.

-Automatic consistency throughout your whole application!
+This means your app is always consistently styled.
+All the spacing and colors are automatically uniform, leveling up the design.
+You also have less mental overhead, as you no longer have to decide between a `4px` and `5px` margin, but between a `4px` and `8px` margin.

 > TODO: ugly escape hatch for edge cases? maybe `import { __raw }; { margin: __raw('13px') };`